 So is Etsy best as just a side hustle?

 I believe that it is possible to earn excellent money selling on Etsy, but I also believe that it must start out as a side hustle.
 If you’re looking for some supplemental income doing something that you love and you’re open to learning things like SEO and marketing and good photography, I say go for it!

 If you’re only looking to pay a couple of bills with extra income while staying home with young children, or taking a break from the corporate world, try it!
 Invest a nominal amount of money and do your best.

-I’ve really enjoyed the journey and the learning experience.
-But I would never advise someone to leave their job to try to make it on Etsy, take out a small business loan or accumulate credit card debt to make their shop successful, or rely solely on Etsy as the main source of income for a family.
+I’ve really enjoyed the journey and the learning experience of selling on Etsy, But I would never advise someone to leave their job to try to make it on Etsy, take out a small business loan or accumulate credit card debt to make their shop successful, or rely solely on Etsy as the main source of income for a family.
 A good business plan must account for multiple streams of income along with an Etsy shop.